Senejohnny/hands-on-survival-analysis/_sources/prescriptive.md

----
-classes:
-  - wide
----

 # Prescriptive Survival Analysis

-This chapter is out of the scope of the tutorial.
+Deep diving on the details of this chapter is out of the scope of the tutorial.
 However, upon interest below topics are relevant to causal inference and prescriptive analytics

 ## Introduction to Causal Inference (CI)